-The Riverside County Bar Association and the Riverside Superior Court are pleased to announce the third year of the New Attorney Academy — our training program for new attorneys.
+The Riverside County Bar Association, the Riverside Superior Court and the American Board of Trial Advocates (ABOTA) are pleased to announce the eighth year of the New Attorney Academy — our training program for new attorneys

 The purpose of the New Attorney Academy (hereafter “the Academy”) is to provide professional guidance and counsel to assist newly admitted attorneys in acquiring the practical skills, judgment and professional values necessary to practice law in a highly competent manner and to encourage sensitivity to ethical and professional values that represent the traditions and standards of the Inland Empire legal community.